rbarboni/rbarboni.github.io/about.markdown

 permalink: /about/
 ---

+### Education

 I'm a student at the [Department of Mathematics and Applications][DMA] of [ENS Ulm][ENS] in Paris.
 I graduated this year from a Msc. in Machine Learning and Data Science (["Mathématique, Vision, Apprentissage"][MVA]) at Paris-Saclay University.

+You can take a look at my [CV](/CV_english_RBarboni.pdf "English CV") !

-###Research Interests
+### Research Interests

-I'm currently working under the supervision of [Gabriel Peyré][gpeyre] and [François-Xavier Vialard][fxvialard] on the mathematical properties of Deep Neural Networks.
-This work is taking place in the [Noria][noria] ERC project.
+I'm currently working under the supervision of [Gabriel Peyré][gpeyre] and [François-Xavier Vialard][fxvialard].
+We study the mathematical properties of Deep Neural Networks and aim at explaining their good performances.
+This work is a part of the [Noria][noria] ERC project.

+In a broader picture, I'm interested in Data Sciences as it offers a variety of (often yet unsolved) mathematical problems lying at the intersection between analysis, probability and algebra.

 [DMA]: http://www.math.ens.fr/
 [ENS]: https://www.ens.psl.eu/